Elvin-Yiming-Du/MS_TOD_Memory/README.md

 ### Multi-Session Dialogue Construction

 Because existing TOD corpora typically feature single-session interactions lacking structured multi-session dependencies, we create three dialogue sessions for each task in the **SGD** dataset.
 Compared with single-session dialogues, this design more closely simulates how users revisit and refine the same task at different times and in different contexts.
 We chose three sessions rather than a higher number to strike a balance between capturing realistic user behavior and avoiding repetitive dialogue data, particularly given that SGD tasks involve fewer than ten task slots.
 As a result, three sessions offer sufficient coverage of task variations without overpopulating the dataset.
-The generation code can be found at `task_goal_oriented_dial_generation.py`.
+The generation code and prompt can be found at `task_goal_oriented_dial_generation.py`.

 ### Confirmation-Type Response Annotation